Used SUV and Minivan Reviews

 The 2008-2013 Highlander is one of the best mid-size SUVs.
 The car-based Highlander comes as a front- or all-wheel drive, with a 4-cylinder or V6 engine.
 It's available in 5- or 7-seat configuration.
 The handling is secure but not sporty.
 The ride is very comfortable and quiet.
 A used Toyota Highlander is reliable, however there are some issues to watch out for.
 Fuel economy is average for the class.
 The EPA rates the V6 AWD 2012 Highlander at 17/23 mpg.
 The 2012 4-cylinder FWD Highlander gets 20 mpg city, 25 mpg highway (11.8/9.4 L/100 km).
 Read full review »

 The 7-seater Mazda CX-9 is one of the most sporty crossovers.
 It handles crisply and is stable on twisty roads.
 The interior is roomy and nicely finished.
-The ride is firm but comfortable.
-The reliability is above average.
+The ride is firm but very refined.
 Mazda CX-9 is available as front-wheel drive or all-wheel drive; front-wheel drive models are more reliable.
 The fuel economy is average for the class: the 2009 FWD CX-9 is rated at 16/22 mpg or 14.7/10.7 L/100 km.
 The AWD model gets 15 mpg city and 21 mpg highway (15.7/11.2 L/100 km).
+Read full review »

 The 2006-2010 Explorer is a solid, mid-size truck-based SUV with a smooth and quiet ride.
 It is available in 5, 6, or 7-passenger configuration, with a V6 or V8 engine.
 The V8 Explorer is a good choice for towing.
 Fuel economy for both the V6 and V8 Explorer is what you'd expect from this type of vehicle.
 The EPA rates both the V6 and V8 4WD 2007 Explorer at 13/18 mpg (18.1/13.1 L/100 km) city/highway.
 The reliability is not better than average.
 Read full review »